 When does the Clean Air Zone come into effect?

 After delays due to the Coronavirus pandemic, it's now due to come in on June 1 2021.
-That means that Bath's Clean Air Zone will be up and running first when it comes in on March 15.
+That means that Bath's Clean Air Zone was up and running first - it came in on March 15.

 The charges will then apply 24/7, 365 days a year.